Mission

 Cal Move Out

-- For the last two weeks in May 2021, we revamped the Cooperative Reuse program to offer free mattress and furniture recycling for Cal students.
-This program successfully diverted over 200,000 lbs of landfill waste and recycled nearly 600 mattresses.
+- We organize Cooperative Reuse, an annual, city-wide furniture recycling program.
+In 2022, the program successfully diverted over 200,000 lbs of landfill waste and recycled nearly 800 mattresses.

 Zero Waste Lab

-- In the fall of 2020, we started the Zero Waste Lab, which has hosted over 70 undergraduate researchers working remotely on almost 25 zero waste related research projects.
+- In the fall of 2020, we started the Zero Waste Lab, which gives undergraduate students opportunities to participate in zero waste-related research projects, with on and off campus stakeholders.

 Zero Waste October